Why would you consider growing blueberries in containers?

 Take full advantage of the control you have when growing blueberries in containers by making your container soil absolutely perfect for blueberries.

-You can make your container soil perfect by satisfying 3 criteria: pH, drainage, and organic matter.
+You can make your container soil perfect by optimizing 3 basic criteria:

 The ideal soil pH for blueberries is in the 4.0 to 5.0 range.
 You can assure that the pH in your container is just where you want it by making peat moss the featured ingredient of the growing media you’re using.